 - Learn about the virtual coaching assistant powered by artificial intelligence by PocketConfidant AI.

-The following articles may be helpful with your quest to build your own resilience or to coach another in doing so:
+The following articles have been provided by Dr. Ron Breazeale.
+They may be helpful with your quest to build your own resilience or to coach another in doing so.

-- Violets Do Well in Sunlight and In Shade
+- Violets Do Well in Sunlight and In Shade-PDF